 Pledges receivable are recorded in the fiscal year, in which the notification of an unconditional pledge is received and then are classified as either unrestricted, temporarily restricted or permanently restricted depending on the existence and/or nature of donor restrictions.
 Pledges receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to pledges receivable.
-For the years ended December 31, 2014 and 2013, management felt there was no need for an allowance.
+For the years ended December 31, 2015 and 2014, there was an allowance of \$20,000 and \$-0-, respectively.